 - Access to wages is not subject to a set, specific calendar day, but can be available as long as wages have been earned.

-- Employees can use this benefit to check their available balance, without making a transfer and without paying any fee.
+- Employees can use this benefit to check their Pay Balance, without making a transfer and without paying any fee.

 - No changes to payroll processes are needed, including the timing of funds and withholding of taxes.